andjadenic/poisson_cinar_nasa_dataset/README.md

 - **17,316 minute-level observations**; and
 - separate time series for each date, with no artificial lag connecting one day to the next.

-The host field is an identifier, not a verified person: multiple people can share an address, and one person can appear under multiple addresses.
+The host field is an identifier, not a verified person: multiple people can share an address, and one person can appear under multiple addresses, but number of different persons using the website in a minute can be approximated using the number of unique hosts in that minute.

 ## Intraday seasonality